Balanced02/BookryServer/README.md

 # Bookry
-Bookry is a web and mobile application for Readers, Authors, Professional Publishes and Editors.
+Bookry is a web and mobile application for Readers, Authors, Professional Publishers and Editors.
 It is a platform where:

 * Readers can pick a book of choice to read
 * Authors can upload their books for editors to edit, publishers to